<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Unforeseen repairs and appliance/system replacements

-And, if you've take on a true fixer-upper, be realistic about how much time and money you'll need to set aside.
+And, if you've taken on a true fixer-upper, be realistic about how much time and money you'll need to set aside.

-Wondering how much to add to your maintenance budget?
-Porch.com has broken costs down by location to help you estimate your yearly spending on home maintenance.
+Not sure how much to allocate to your home maintenance budget?
+Porch.com has broken down the costs by location to help estimate your yearly home maintenance spending.

 5) Be patient!